lamp-io/lio/README.md

 4. #### apps:update <app_id> <organization_id>  [-d][--description] [--httpd_conf] [--max_replicas] [-m][--memory] [--min_replicas] [--php_ini] [-r][--replicas] [--vcpu]

-    Will allow you to update selected app
+    Will allow you to update selected app.
+Command should be executed with at least one option

     Arguments: